95anantsingh/nyu-greene-hpc/_sources/Greene_Overview.md.txt

 ## Workflow

 **One Time Setup**
-1. Log on to HPC login nodes.
+1. Log on to HPC login nodes via SSH.
 1. Setup Anaconda environment.
 1. Setup Visual Studio Code for easy project development.
 (Optional)
 1. Setup Jupyter Notebook (Optional)

 **General Workflow**
-1. Log on to HPC login nodes.
+1. Log on to HPC login nodes via SSH.
 1. Submit jobs on login nodes.
 1. Your jobs will queue for execution on compute nodes.
 1. Once done, examine the output.